manalijadhav97/LIQID/README.md

 client email - Documnt Type - DocumentName,Files

 When using an external email service, you can store the email addresses of your customers or recipients in the Contact object in Salesforce.
 By integrating your external email service with Salesforce, you can send emails directly from the external email service using the email addresses stored in the Contact records.

-# Option 3 :
-External email - 5000
-Unlimited emails can be sent if the external email is a contact,person Account.

 # Flow Diagram : Current Approach